p2pow/reverie/_posts/2022-12-13-Bitcoin-PoW.md

 Fortunately, PoW allows for block header propagation via untrusted intermediaries.
 It cannot be tampered with.
 Further, PoW verification is self-evident and independent of state [1].

 Bitcoin's block headers are 80 bytes in size (640 bits).
 This equates to 1.066 bits per second (over 10 minutes).
 If miners temporarily only collected the block reward (no transactions), bandwidth requirements could be significantly reduced [2].
 In theory, this might be as low as 2bps with a heavily optimised doomsday protocol.
 Such speeds could even be sent via morse code!
 The ionosphere is known to be able to bounce signals almost halfway around the world!
+Who needs Starlink?

 Granted, the above scenario might not work as well in a future where block rewards are much lower (relative to fees).
 Still, food for thought.